jackcooperusesvim/Co-op_Project_Summary/README.md

 ## The Current Iteration

 I am coming back to this old project because of the Junior Programmer position that is opening at 37 Signals.
-There is probably no-where I would rather work than 37 Signals, so I decided it was worth ressurecting this old project.
+There is probably no-where I would rather work than 37 Signals, so I decided it was worth resurrecting this old project to re-write in in Ruby (on Rails).
+This project is currently in a private git repo, but I am working on documenting my work and making it public right now (to be finished tonight).

 I started with the ORM; designing a schema to fit my problem and figuring out how to express it in ActiveRecord.
-Having never used an ORM, and hating the thought of ditching my beloved SQL, I was initially resistant, but I am growing to love the combination of low-level transparency and high-level abstraction that ActiveRecord provides.
+Having never used an ORM, and hating the thought of ditching my beloved SQL for some inefficient abstraction for dummies, I was initially resistant, but as I went on I grew to love the combination of low-level transparency and high-level abstraction that ActiveRecord provides.

-Then I did some "rails generate"-ing (so addictive), and stumbled upon the new authentication generator.
+Then I discovered Rails generators, which just completely flipped my world upside-down.
+I some "rails generate"-ing  and stumbled upon the new authentication generator.
 I built family, teacher, and admin models off of the generated model, so now I can begin working on the rest of the project with my structure set in stone.
 I am starting with the controller for the admin page listing all the families.
 CSS is also something that I feel under-educated on, so I am going to be learning that as I work with these views.